Ashford Lake Environment

 Please stay informed about environmental matters, and if you observe anything new, different or out of the ordinary in the environment, notify the Board of Directors immediately.
 Prevention and early detection are the most effective ways to combat threats to the environment.

-The following link to the Connecticut Agricultural Experiment Station Invasive Aquatic Plant Program (CAES / IAPP) contains information on identifying invasive aquatic plants, Ashford Lake survey results from 2006 & 2013 and links to additional information:
+This link to Connecticut Agricultural Experiment Station Invasive Aquatic Plant Program (CAES / IAPP) contains information on identifying invasive aquatic plants, Ashford Lake survey results from 2006 & 2013 and links to additional information.

 Ice Fishing on Ashford Lake